LindaOjo/Lindaojo.com/content/blog/articles/4-handy-tools-for-fronend-developers.md

 </div>

-That's all folks, See you next week!
+That's all folks, Feel free to let me know what your favourite frontend handy tools are.
+See you next week!